 To enable the electronic shutter and eliminate the noise and vibration caused by operation of the mechanical shutter, select [On] for [Silent photography] in the photo shooting menu.

-- An icon is displayed while silent photography is in effect. - Note that the electronic shutter will be used regardless of the option selected for Custom Setting d5 [Shutter type].
+- An icon is displayed while silent photography is in effect. - There is no limit to the number of photos that can be taken in a single burst, regardless of the option chosen for Custom Setting d2 [Max.